I. General Conditions Area of Application

 - The Purchaser may only set off counterclaims against our claims if such counterclaims are undisputed or subject to a legally effective title.
 A right of retention may only be asserted if the claims are based on a purchase contract.

 - As we produce goods to order, the total invoice amount must be paid in advance strictly net (unless otherwise agreed in writing), in order to guarantee our receivables: 50% once the order is confirmed and the remainder no later than at the time the goods are declared ready for dispatch.
-If the remaining amount is paid within 8 days, a discount of 2% shall be deducted from the total invoice amount, provided that at the time the discount is granted there are no other outstanding claims resulting from deliveries or services.
-The final invoice amount exclusive of VAT shall be used to calculate the discount.
 When paying the advance sum, the Purchaser can request that we issue a bank guarantee in the corresponding amount, provided the Purchaser pays any costs arising from this.

 - Bills of exchange are accepted only on account of payment without protest guarantees, by agreement, and provided they are discountable.
 Discount charges are charged from the day the invoice amount is due.